aleix-cd/recap-ae-challenge/README.md

 * **Homebrew:** For package management (`brew`).
 * **pyenv:** For managing Python versions.

-## 1. Setup Environment and Dependencies
+## 1. Setup environment and dependencies

 We will use `pyenv` to make sure the we're all using the smae Python version, and `venv` for package management.